 For your bidding strategy: If your contracts fall between $2.5 million and $10 million, you may no longer need to submit certified cost or pricing data after June 2026.
 That eliminates one of the most time-consuming compliance requirements in federal contracting.
 For growing firms approaching the $50 million mark, the CAS threshold increase gives you more room before full CAS compliance kicks in.

-How to act on this: Socioeconomic certifications remain valuable because they open doors to set-asides and sole-source awards that non-certified firms cannot access.
-But the automatic advantage of being considered first in the set-aside decision process is gone.
-Your certifications still matter.
-The way contracting officers use them has changed.
+How to act on this: Socioeconomic certifications remain valuable for accessing program-specific set-asides and sole-source awards that non-certified firms cannot access.
+Whether the priority order stays or goes when the rule is finalized, your certifications still open doors.

 How to Track Agency Adoption